|

 Locations and Instructor Background

 Class will meet Tuesday and Thursdays, 2:00pm to 3:20pm in 1306 Everitt Laboratory.
 Instructor: Chris Fennell, office in 296 Davenport Hall, email cfennell@illinois.edu.
-Office hours Tues-Thurs, 1:00pm to 2:00pm; please email me to arrange a time.
+Office hours Tues-Thurs, 1:00pm to 2:00pm, but please email me to arrange a time.
 I specialize in historical archaeology as an Professor of Anthropology and Law.
 My empirical research addresses the dynamics of social group affiliations among Africans, Europeans, and various social groups within the Americas in the 18th-20th centuries.
 These research initiatives include interpretative frameworks focusing on diaspora studies, regional systems and commodity chains, social group identities, ethnic group dynamics and racialization, stylistic and symbolic elements of material culture, consumption patterns, and analysis of craft and industrial enterprises.
 I am an affiliate faculty member of the Department of Landscape Architecture, the Center for African Studies and the Department of African American Studies, offering courses addressing African diaspora subjects and issues of racialization.
 I am also a member of the College of Law faculty and offer interdisciplinary seminars for graduate and law students.
-The Department of Anthropology also offers graduate studies concentration in historical archaeology.

 Resources